mcminickpt/mcmini/docs/design/mcmini-architecture.md

 The Model Checker operates as the analytical core of McMini, tasked with rigorously validating the Model's integrity and ensuring its adherence to established correctness criteria.
 Leveraging the robustness of the Dynamic Partial Order Reduction (DPOR) algorithm, the Model Checker systematically explores all possible states of the program modeled by McMini.

-The implementation of the Model Checker is encapsulated within the `mcmini::model_checking::algorithm` class.
+The implementation of the Model Checker is encapsulated within the `model_checking::algorithm` class.
 This abstraction transforms the complex task of verification into a structured and methodical process.
 It is a functional entity designed to:

 - **Explore States**: Beginning from an initial state, often denoted as `s_0`, the algorithm ventures through the vast landscape of potential program states.
-Each state is represented by an instance of `mcmini::model::program`, which serves as a historical ledger detailing the transitions and state evolutions of the process under scrutiny.
+Each state is represented by an instance of `model::program`, which serves as a historical ledger detailing the transitions and state evolutions of the process under scrutiny.

-- **Model-Process Correspondence**: The algorithm maintains a critical invariant; the process under verification, represented by `mcmini::real_world::process`, must be accurately modeled by the initial state.
+- **Model-Process Correspondence**: The algorithm maintains a critical invariant; the process under verification, represented by `real_world::process`, must be accurately modeled by the initial state.
 This strict correspondence is the linchpin for the algorithm's exploration strategy, relying entirely on the Model to dictate the course of state space traversal.

 - **Encounter Callbacks**: As the algorithm delves into the program's state space, it invokes specific callbacks in response to certain conditions:
   - **Deadlock Detection**: When encountering a state `s` where no further progress is possible, signifying a deadlock situation.